nedcloud-blackchain/USDI/doc/README.md

-Blackcoin More
+USDI
 =============

 Setup
 ---------------------
 USDI is an Blackcoin More fork and it builds the backbone of the USDI network.
-However, it downloads and stores the entire history of Blackcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+However, it downloads and stores the entire history of USDI transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 To read about Blackcoin More, visit [blackcoinmore.org](https://blackcoinmore.org).
 To read about USDI, visit [buyusdi.com](https://buyusdi.com).